-One of Wordsworth's most radical departures from Neoclassicism is his insistence on writing poetry in the everyday language of ordinary people.
-Unlike Neoclassical poets such as
+One of Wordsworth's most radical departures from Neoclassicism is his insistence on writing poetry in common everyday language.
+Unlike Neoclassical poets such as Alexander

-Alexander Pope, who employed highly refined and elevated diction, Wordsworth sought to strip poetry of its artificial embellishments.
+Pope, who employed highly refined and elevated diction, Wordsworth sought to make poetry free of artificial embellishments.